-Professors: Burgos-Aguilar, S. Ford, Hays (Chair), King,

-Sarcone, J. Tomek

-Associate Professors: Bell, N. Clark

-Assistant Professors:G. Clark, J. Ford, Roberts, Schultz

-Instructors: Horton, Owen, Paulson, Y. Tomek

-Part-time Instructors: Billingsley, Fisher, Moon, Pennington, Phillips, Spell

-(662) 846-4060
+Professors: Burgos-Aguilar, S. Ford, Hays (Chair), King, Sarcone, J. Tomek Associate Professors: Bell, N. Clark Assistant Professors: G. Clark, J. Ford, Pursley, Roberts, Schultz, Smithpeters Instructors: Horton, Mitchell, Owen, Paulson, Phillips, Y. Tomek Part-time Instructors: Billingsley, Fisher, Pennington, Spell, Tibbs (662) 846-4060

-The Division of Languages and Literature offers baccalaureate degrees in English (with three options for concentration), Foreign Language (with concentrations in French, German, and Spanish), Journalism, and Speech Communication and Theatre Arts (with an emphasis in speech or theatre).
+The Division of Languages and Literature offers baccalaureate degrees in English (with three options for concentration), Foreign Language (with concentrations in French, German, and Spanish), Journalism, and Communication Studies and Theatre Arts (with an emphasis in communication studies or theatre).
 Courses in the Division teach students the values and function of the written and spoken word.
 Freshman and sophomore English courses teach effective writing as well as critical appreciation of literature.
 Advanced English courses help students to understand and evaluate literature of particular ages and types.
 Foreign language courses teach students proficiency in reading and speaking French, German, or Spanish; at the same time, students are learning to understand and appreciate the manners and aspirations conveyed through those languages.
 Philosophy courses offer students opportunities to pose and respond to fundamental questions about human existence and human values.
 In speech courses, students learn to express their ideas with clarity and confidence and learn major modes of public address and discussion.
 In theatre courses, they learn to achieve vitality in performances as actors, directors, or technicians.